-As I stated up front in my column last week that introduced our new Covid-19 resilient brands report (available to rights holders completely free), prospecting for sponsorship feels a little bit odd right now; inappropriate even.
+As I stated up front in my column that introduced our Covid-19 resilient brands report, prospecting for sponsorship feels a little bit odd right now; inappropriate even.

-Brands are hunkering down, people are being furloughed, the news agenda is dominated by infection and death rates and market chaos at a global level.
+Brands have been hunkering down, people have been furloughed, the news agenda has been dominated by infection and death rates and market chaos at a global level.
 But the harsh reality is that the show must go on – the more we all row back now, the longer the recovery will take, and the more share we’ll lose in the meantime.
 Here’s some evidence: